Avoiding Debt: Credit Card Do's and Don'ts

 - Do leave your credit cards at home.
 One of the best ways to stay out of debt is to leave your credit cards at home.
 Avoiding debt is easy when the only purchases made are with cash.

-Debt issues can be confusing and misunderstandings can result in exponentially larger problems than might result if you have professional assistance.
-A lawyer can advise you of all your rights and obligations and help plan your debt management accordingly.
-Contact a local attorney for a free initial legal review of your situation to discuss how to handle your debt issues wisely.
+Debt issues can be confusing and stressful.
+A legal professional can help clarify the situation by advising you of all your rights and obligations and helping plan your debt management accordingly.
+Contact a local bankruptcy attorney today to discuss your situation and get personalized advice on how to handle your debt issues wisely.